 -

-Receiving Documents: After final approval, you can apply to receive your Turkish ID card (Kimlik) and passport.
+Receiving Documents: After final approval, you can apply for a Turkish Identity Card (Kimlik) and Passport.

 Important Notes and Key Considerations